samoo11/environmental-ml-rs-journey/README.md

 # Environmental Data Science – Monthly Portfolio

-This repository documents my 12‑month journey in environmental data science, focusing on hydrology, remote sensing, and machine learning.
+This repository documents my long‑term journey in environmental data science, with a focus on hydrology, remote sensing, and machine learning.
-Each month includes one complete, reproducible project designed to build a strong technical portfolio and demonstrate practical skills.
+Each month, I complete one fully reproducible project to build a strong technical portfolio and demonstrate practical, real‑world skills.

 ---